Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 - How quickly?

-- Specific commitment about what you won't do
+- Specific commitment on what you won’t do

 - Evidence of consistent pricing